peacebyfire/HackDanceville/README.md

 ==============

 API is located in HackDanceville
-Webserver component in Danceserver
+Webserver component in DanceServer

-To run the webserver, cd to Danceserver and run:
+To run the webserver, cd to `DanceServer` and run:

     gearbox serve --reload